 Figure 4:

-Services
+of Services

-the OSS

-The study

-the

-offered by
+provided by

+OSS

-for energy
+The study groups the services offered by OSS for energy

 communities into three categories - advice, support, and implementation

 - Advice: This category involves providing information-based guidance.
 The advice may not always be explicitly tailored to individual needs; It offers a general diagnosis and supplies open-source tools. - Support: In this category, OSSs offer personalized advice, often engaging in project design and closely supervising the energy communities they work with. - Implementation: This category entails active involvement in both project design and execution.
 OSSs in this category provide direct technical assistance and tailored advice.
 Site visits and physical presence are more likely with the implementation model.